16 Nutritious Foods To Include In Your Third Trimester Diet

 All throughout the pregnancy, including the third trimester, consuming three small, well-balanced meals and three light and healthy snacks can help ensure ample nutrition for the mother and the fetus (16).

-5. Why am I so hungry in the third trimester?
+5. Why do I often feel hungry in the third trimester?

 You may feel more hungry during pregnancy due to increased energy needs and progesterone levels (17).